jvalue/jayvee/rfc/0017-error-values/README.md

 ## Summary

-This RFC introduces the concept of runtime errors to the Jayvee interpreter.
+This RFC introduces the concept of invalid or missing values to the Jayvee interpreter.
-Specifically, it distinguishes two different kinds of errors that the Jayvee interpreter must be able to handle.
+Specifically, it defines two new special values that the Jayvee interpreter must be able to handle.

 > [!NOTE]
 > This RFC does not define any changes to the Jayvee grammar